 NIDA InfoFacts: Treatment Approaches for Drug Addiction

 NOTE: This is a fact sheet covering research findings on effective treatment approaches for drug abuse and addiction as published online at .
 Nida.gov National Institute on Drug Abuse

 Drug addiction is a complex illness characterized by intense and, at times, uncontrollable drug craving, along with compulsive drug seeking and use that persist even in the face of devastating consequences.
-While the path to drug addiction begins with the voluntary act of taking drugs, over time a person's ability to choose not to do so becomes compromised, and seeking and consuming the drug becomes compulsive.
-This behavior results largely from the effects of prolonged drug exposure on brain functioning.
-Addiction is a brain disease that affects multiple brain circuits, including those involved in reward and motivation, learning and memory, and inhibitory control over behavior.
+While the path to drug addiction begins with the voluntary act of taking drugs, over time a person’s ability to choose not to do so becomes compromised, and seeking and consuming the drug becomes compulsive.
+This behaviour results largely from the effects of prolonged drug exposure on brain functioning.
+Addiction is a brain disease that affects multiple brain circuits, including those involved in reward and motivation, learning and memory, and inhibitory control over behaviour.

 Because drug abuse and addiction have so many dimensions and disrupt so many aspects of an individual’s life, treatment is not simple.
 Effective treatment programs typically incorporate many components, each directed to a particular aspect of the illness and its consequences.
 Addiction treatment must help the individual stop using drugs, maintain a drug-free lifestyle, and achieve productive functioning in the family, at work, and in society.
 Because addiction is typically a chronic disease, people cannot simply stop using drugs for a few days and be cured.
 Most patients require long-term or repeated episodes of care to achieve the ultimate goal of sustained abstinence and recovery of their lives.